bean-mhm/realbloom/USAGE.md

 ### VIEW

-Here we can adjust how we *view* the image contained in the current slot, by changing the **display** type, the **view** transform, and optionally an artistic **look**.
-This does not affect the pixel values of the image in any way, it just changes how the image is displayed.
+Here we can adjust how we *view* the image contained in the current slot, by changing the **display** type, the **view** transform, and optionally choosing an artistic **look**.
+This does not affect the pixel values of the image in any way, it just defines how the image is displayed.
 RealBloom uses [OpenColorIO](https://opencolorio.org/) for color management.
 For more information, there will be links to some helpful articles about color management below.

 ### INFO

 This section displays the working color space of the current OCIO config, or more specifically, the color space associated with the scene_linear role.
 If there are any errors in RealBloom's Color Management System (CMS), they will also be shown in this section.

-> The user config is stored in the `ocio` folder in the program directory.
-You can swap the contents of this folder with your own custom OCIO config.
+> The user config is stored in the `ocio` folder located in the program directory.
+You may swap the contents with your own custom OCIO config.

 ### COLOR MATCHING

 Color Matching Functions (CMF) help us go from wavelengths to [XYZ tristimulus](https://en.wikipedia.org/wiki/CIE_1931_color_space) when simulating dispersion.
-RealBloom looks for [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) tables in the `cmf` folder located in the program directory to recognize and parse the available CMF tables.
+RealBloom looks for [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) tables in the `cmf` folder located in the program directory, to recognize and parse the available CMF tables.
 There are a few CMF tables included by default.
 You can hit *Preview* to see what will be sampled for dispersion.

 ### XYZ CONVERSION

-Here we can alter how the XYZ values from a CMF table get transformed into RGB values in the working space.
+Here we can alter how the XYZ values from a CMF table get transformed into RGB tristimulus in the working space.
 The *User Config* method should be used if a CIE XYZ I-E color space exists in the user config.
 Otherwise, you can use the *Common Space* method and choose a color space that exists in both your config and RealBloom's internal OCIO config.

 With the *Common Space* method, the XYZ values will be converted from XYZ in the internal config to the common space in the internal config, then from the common space in the user config to the working space.

 ## Command Line Interface

-RealBloom has a CLI that can be used from within a terminal, or any other program.
+RealBloom provides a CLI that can be used from within a terminal, or any other program.
 This can be useful for doing animations and such.
 You can get started by running `realbloom help` in the program directory.
-The commands are straightforward and self-explanatory, since they provide the same functionality as the GUI.
+The commands are straightforward and self-explanatory, since they deliver the same functionality as the GUI.

-> If you run RealBloom with a command that isn't supported, or is empty, RealBloom will start its GUI.
+> If you run RealBloom with an empty command, or one that's not supported, RealBloom will start in GUI mode.
 Otherwise, it'll process the command.
 This is why you get the GUI when opening the program normally.

-## Animations
+### Animations

 As mentioned above, a CLI opens the possibility to use RealBloom on animations.
 You can get started by taking a look at `demo/Scripts/anim_conv.py` which is a basic Python script for performing convolution on a sequence of frames.